-The Board of Directors met ten times in 2017. and the average meeting lasted approximately two hours.
-The meetings were attended by an average of 97.7% of Directors and by an average of 96.66% of independent Directors.
-The meetings were regularly attended by members of the Board of Statutory Auditors and also, at the Chairman's invitation, by the heads of the corporate Departments whose purview extended from time to time to the individual items on the agenda.
-The Chairman duly convened all of the meetings, generally with at least five days' notice.
-The Chairman also guaranteed that all Directors and Auditors would receive any documents related to the items on the agenda in good time, prior to each meeting and, where this was not possible, that an accurate and adequate in-depth analysis of the individual items on the agenda would occur during the meetings.
+The Board of Directors met ten times in 2018, and the average meeting lasted approximately two hours and a half.
+The meetings were attended by an average of 95.5% of Directors and by an average of 98.3% of independent Directors.

+The meetings were regularly attended by members of the Board of Statutory Auditors and also, at the Chairperson's invitation, by the heads of the corporate Departments whose purview extended from time to time to the individual items on the agenda.

+The Chairperson duly convened all of the meetings, generally with at least five days' notice.
+The Chairperson also guaranteed that all Directors and Auditors would receive any documents related to the items on the agenda in good time, prior to each meeting and, where this was not possible, that an accurate and adequate in-depth analysis of the individual items on the agenda would occur during the meetings.

-Eleven meetings so far (as of the date of this Report) are scheduled for 2018, of which four have already been held earlier this year.
+Thirteen meetings so far (as of the date of this Report) are scheduled for 2019, of which three have already been held earlier this year.
 The tables attached to this Report indicate the attendance record (as a percentage) of each Director at meetings of the Board of Directors and associated Committees.

-During 2017 and the first months of 2018, the Company - through the Chairman of the Board of Directors who played a coordinating role - promoted Directors' and Auditors' participation in initiatives to develop knowledge of Fincantieri's sectors of activity and its strategies, and to promote knowledge of topics related to the Company's organization and of the main elements of the regulatory framework for listed companies, paving particular attention to the Board of Directors' duties and responsibilities (known as board induction) Trainers with competence in the abovementioned sectors, including the Heads of the various Departments, provided training programs supported by specific documentation provided by Directors and Auditors.
+During 2018 and the first months of 2019, the Company - through the Chairperson of the Board of Directors who played a coordinating role - promoted Directors' and Auditors' participation in initiatives to develop knowledge of Fincantieri's sectors of activity and its strategies, and to promote knowledge of topics related to the Company's organization and of the main elements of the regulatory framework for listed companies (known as board induction).

+Trainers with competence in the abovementioned sectors, including the Heads of the various Departments, provided training programs supported by specific documentation provided by Directors and Auditors.

-2.2.7 Chairman of the Board of Directors
+2.2.7 Chairperson of the Board of Directors

-The Chairman enjoys all powers provided for by law and by the By-laws in relation to the functioning of the corporate bodies (Shareholders' Meeting and Board of Directors) and legal representation of the Company, and also the power to verify that the Board of Directors' resolutions are implemented.
-Moreover, on 26 May 2016, the Board of Directors resolved to grant the following delegated powers to the Chairman Giampiero Massolo, to be exercised in coordination with the CEO in order to ensure uniformity and effectiveness of the Company's operations:
+The Chairperson enjoys all powers provided for by law and by the By-laws in relation to the functioning of the corporate bodies (Shareholders' Meeting and Board of Directors) and legal representation of the Company, and also the power to verify that the Board of Directors' resolutions are implemented.

+Moreover, on 26 May 2016, the Board of Directors resolved to grant the following delegated powers to the Chairperson Giampiero Massolo, to be exercised in coordination with the CEO in order to ensure uniformity and effectiveness of the Company's operations:

-- representing the Company before institutions, entities, national and international organisations with a view to promoting the Company's image and activities, subject to the CEO's responsibility for the Company's administration and management; - contributing to the definition of international strategies and to the internationalisation activities of the Company, with particular reference to the military, civilian and offshore sectors; - supervising and coordinating the ICRMS of the Company and its subsidiaries, the continuous improvement of its effectiveness and efficiency, and the implementation of specific resolutions on internal control adopted by the Board of Directors, based on a mandate from the Board; - supervising and coordinating the development and management of the Company's security system aimed at safeguarding its tangible and intangible assets and resources, including the assets referred to in Articles 12 et seq. of Decree of the President of the Council of Ministers No. 4 of 22 July 2011 on the administrative protection of State secrecy and classified information and the management of relations in the area of industrial safety with the National Safety Authority.
+- representing the Company before institutions, entities, national and international organisations with a view to promoting the Company's image and activities, subject to the CEO's responsibility for the Company's administration and management; - contributing to the definition of international strategies and to the internationalisation activities of the Company, with particular reference to the military, civilian and offshore sectors: - supervising and coordinating the ICRMS of the Company and its subsidiaries, the continuous improvement of its effectiveness and efficiency, and the implementation of specific resolutions on internal control adopted by the Board of Directors, based on a mandate from the Board; - supervising and coordinating the development and management of the Company's security system aimed at safeguarding its tangible and intangible assets and resources, including the assets referred to in Articles 12 et seq. of Decree of the President of the Council of Ministers No. 4 of 22 July 2011 on the administrative protection of State secrecy and classified information and the management of relations in the area of industrial safety with the National Safety Authority.